Kyoto Protocol: Mechanism of compliance

-Monitoring Emissions
+Monitoring emissions

 Monitoring emissions in international agreements is tough as in international law, there is no police power, creating the incentive for states to find 'ways around' monitoring.
-The Kyoto Protocol regulated 6 sinks and sources of Gases.
+The Kyoto Protocol regulated six sinks and sources of Gases.
 Carbon dioxide, Methane, Nirous oxide, Hydroflurocarbons, Sulfur hexafluouride and Perfluorocarbons.
 Monitoring these gases can become quite a challenge.
 Methane can be monitored and measured from irrigated rice fields and can be measured by the seedling growing up to harvest.
 Future implications state that this can be affected by more cost effective ways to control emissions as changes in types of fertilizer can reduce emissions by 50%.
 In addition to this, many countries are unable to monitor certain ways of carbon absorption through trees and soils to an accurate level.

-Enforcing Emission Cuts
+Enforcing emission cuts

 If the enforcement branch determines that an Annex I country is not in compliance with its emissions limitation, then that country is required to make up the difference during the second commitment period plus an additional 30%.
 In addition, that country will be suspended from making transfers under an emissions trading program.

 Ratification process

+Countries that ratified the Protocol

 The Protocol was adopted by COP 3 of UNFCCC on 11 December 1997 in Kyoto, Japan.
 It was opened on 16 March 1998 for signature during one year by parties to UNFCCC, when it was signed Antigua and Barbuda, Argentina, the Maldives, Samoa, St. Lucia and Switzerland.
 At the end of the signature period, 82 countries and the European Community had signed.
 Ratification (which is required to become a party to the Protocol) started on 17 September with ratification by Fiji.
 Countries that did not sign acceded to the convention, which has the same legal effect.

 Article 25 of the Protocol specifies that the Protocol enters into force "on the ninetieth day after the date on which not less than 55 Parties to the Convention, incorporating Parties included in Annex I which accounted in total for at least 55% of the total carbon dioxide emissions for 1990 of the Annex I countries, have deposited their instruments of ratification, acceptance, approval or accession."

 The EU and its Member States ratified the Protocol in May 2002.
 Of the two conditions, the "55 parties" clause was reached on 23 May 2002 when Iceland ratified the Protocol.
 The ratification by Russia on 18 November 2004 satisfied the "55%" clause and brought the treaty into force, effective 16 February 2005, after the required lapse of 90 days.

 As of May 2013, 191 countries and one regional economic organization (the EC) have ratified the agreement, representing over 61.6% of the 1990 emissions from Annex I countries.
 One of the 191 ratifying states—Canada—has renounced the protocol.